 So from understanding why he was excommunicated, I can’t recommend anyone watch the “Sound of Freedom” as it is a fictional work that purports to depict events that didn’t happen the way they were dramatized and also leaves out the sexual conduct of Ballard.
 Sex Trafficking is a major issue and I am disappointed Ballard decided to use his position of trust to abuse women and enrich himself.
 I hope my commentary will help those who are my friends and not members of my church to better understand what went on and its significance.

 Who is Paul Darr?

-Paul Darr has lived in the Inland Empire region of California, Oregon, Colorado and currently lives in San Antonio, Texas.
+Paul Darr has lived in California, Oregon, Colorado, and currently lives in San Antonio, Texas.
 Paul is also an Army Veteran, who has deployed to Iraq and Afghanistan.
 On the political spectrum Paul is a Libertarian that advocates fiscal responsibility and social tolerance.
-Paul is currently employed as a Computer Support Technician and is a father of one handsome boy.
-In his free time Paul enjoys reading, using and modifying open source software, gaming and several other geeky pursuits.
+Paul is currently employed as an IT Manager and is a father of a handsome boy and beautiful daughter.
+In his free time Paul enjoys reading, using and modifying open source software, gaming, and several other geeky pursuits.